S-Y-rat/ESCC_MF_MNPs_Ca_ODE/Readme.md

 ## Multiple parameters

-Reimplementation in Julia was created for more performance-sensitive plots.
+Reimplementation in Julia was created for verification purpose.

 Here is how to use it: